 Capsule hotels are a unique type of accommodation that are popular among budget travellers.
 These hotels feature small, capsule-like spaces that are just big enough for a single person to sleep in.
 Most have charging points inside the capsule, and some even have a small TV.
 Capsule hotels usually offer shared facilities like bathrooms, lounges, and occasionally saunas and hot tubs.
 Think of it like a dormitory with slightly more privacy when sleeping.

-Capsule hotels are often found in large cities, and are great for travellers on a budget who don't mind sleeping in a small space.
+These unique hotels are often found in large cities, and are great for travellers on a budget who don't mind sleeping in a small space.
 Be sure to book a capsule hotel that offers a safe storage space for luggage.

 Ranking: 7/10 for affordability and unique experience.